 SHEPHERDS HUT (Ranny) & LIVING VAN (Windhover)

-starting from £245 for two nights – with reductions for longer stays per week
+starting from £285 for three nights – with reductions for longer stays per week (up to 4 people)

 Wood £7, kindling bundle £1, Locally made Charcoal (Full 5kg bag) £10, Locally made Charcoal (Half Bag) £6

 10% sustainable travel discount if you arrive by public transport